 From a Registered Nurse at the bedside to a Nursing Professor, my goal has always been to make a difference and learn something new each day.
-All nurses take an oath to shown up and provide care no matter what; join me as.we travel forward through this current pandemic and into the future.
-As a mom, girlfriend, friend, nurse, and educator...join me...follow me and most importantly share!
+All nurses take an oath to show up and provide care no matter what; join me as we travel forward through this current pandemic and into the future.
+As a mom, daughter, friend, nurse, and educator...join me...follow me, and most importantly share!

 Take a minute and look at that number…read it out loud.

 Five hundred ninety four, one hundred and fifty deaths, in ONE year.

 COUNTLESS patients…..to many to count…

 I remember sitting in St. Paul, MN when the news was breaking, when my friends in the operating room at Olmsted Medical Center in Rochester, MN were being put on leave or being asked to work in other units unfamiliar to them.
 I remember as individuals raced to the stores to buy paper goods and all the food they could.
 In an instant people around us, those we knew, loved, and cared for suddenly meant more.
 Those that had differing opinions, well little did we know this was the beginning of the end for many friendships, the beginning of pointing fingers rather than offering effective solutions, the beginning with no end in sight.